SirMaverick/Spacecraft/README.md

 * The ship now calibrates harshly at start (nose of ship dives down and then jumps back).
 Try to keep ship steady at its level on start.

+* Try limit Raycasts to only search in a specific layer (use a layerMask).

 * Make sure to limit engine calls: store in local/class variables.
 ```csharp
 // good: